 Respond without delay to every concern, incident or complaint which suggests that a child or adult has been harmed, or is at risk of harm, cooperating with the police and local authority in any investigation.

-Seek to work with anyone who has suffered abuse, developing with them an appropriate ministry
+Seek to work with anyone who has suffered abuse, developing with them an appropriate ministry of informed pastoral care.

 Seek to challenge any abuse of power, especially by anyone in a position of trust.